 - Science Museum – displays of scientific collections with interactive modules

 - Biblioteca Joanina – the famed Baroque library has over 60,000 books where most were written in Latin before the 18th century.
 First known as the “Book House” commissioned in 1717 by King João V (hence “Joanine”).
 One of the highlights of the space is the three painted ceilings in an illusionist technique which creates an optical illusion.
 And there’s even a portrait of King João V inside the library.

 If you are have more than one day in Coimbra

 If you are staying overnight in Coimbra and want to see other towns in the vicinity, then you’ll have to visit Aveiro.

 Aveiro is considered as the Venice of Portugal, is a small port and fishing town where it has three canals with gondola-type boats called barcos moliceiros.
 The small town is not super touristy but it definitely has its charm.
 Visit Aveiro Cathedral and Capela de São Gonçalinho while you are in there or simply stroll through the small streets and along the canals.
 And try some traditional Aveiro desserts called Ovos Moles at Confeitaria Peixinho.

 Where to stay in Coimbra as a solo traveller

-As a solo traveller, I always pick an accommodation base on a few things: location, price, cleanliness of the room and the bathroom.
+As a solo traveller, I always pick an accommodation based on a few things: location, price, room cleanliness and bathroom.
 And the type of accommodation can vary between budget hostels to luxury hotels.
 Here are some hotel options in Coimbra: